 The client does have the option to reject an article, in which case you can receive partial payment.
 Scripted doesn’t post details of this stipulation publicly.

 One caveat: Scripted charges a non-refundable fee to apply – $19 at the moment – which goes to the company’s “testing partner” and employees who evaluate applications.
+This is rare for a content mill.
 However, they do promise a one-time bonus of $50.

 CrowdContent markets itself to writers of all levels, from beginner to experienced, so it makes a good jumping-off point for new freelancers.